tbroadley/github-spellcheck-cli/README.md

 ## Installation

-If you want to run Spellchecker CLI on your own computer, you can install it globally:
+If you want to use Spellchecker CLI as a command-line tool on your own computer, you can install it globally:

 ```
 $ npm install --global spellchecker-cli